Fairbairn–Sykes fighting knife: OSS version

-The US Office of Strategic Services (OSS) stiletto was a double-edged knife based on the Fairbairn–Sykes fighting knife.
-It was so admired that the US military created several other fighting knives based on it.
+The United States' Office of Strategic Services (OSS) stiletto was a double-edged knife based on the Fairbairn–Sykes fighting knife.
+It was so admired that the U.S. military created several other fighting knives based on it.

-The OSS's knife manufacturing bid was approximately one-fifteenth of the British equivalent, but the US version of the knife, manufactured by Landers, Frary & Clark, of New Britain, Connecticut, was improperly tempered and inferior to the British F-S fighting knife in materials and workmanship.
+The OSS's knife manufacturing bid was approximately one-fifteenth of the British equivalent, but the U.S. version of the knife, manufactured by Landers, Frary & Clark, of New Britain, Connecticut, was improperly tempered and inferior to the British F-S fighting knife in materials and workmanship.
 Its reputation suffered accordingly.

 A total of 20,000 units of the OSS version were produced.
-The OSS dagger was officially replaced in service in 1944 by the US M3 fighting knife.
+The OSS dagger was officially replaced in service in 1944 by the U.S. M3 trench knife.

 The scabbard for the OSS stiletto looks like a pancake spatula, a design that can be worn high or low on the belt, or angled either left or right.
-In theory this gave a very adaptable mounting system, but the metal belt attachment risked injury to those wearing it, especially parachutists during airborne operations.
+In theory, this gave a very adaptable mounting system, but the metal belt attachment risked injury to those wearing it, especially parachutists during airborne operations.

 V-42 stiletto

-General Robert T. Frederick of the Devil's Brigade (First Special Service Force) is credited with a similar weapon, the Fighting Commando Knife, Type V-42, better known as the V-42 stiletto, itself a derivation of the F-S design.
+General Robert T. Frederick of the First Special Service Force ("Devil's Brigade") is credited with a similar weapon, the Fighting Commando Knife, Type V-42, better known as the V-42 stiletto, a derivation of the F-S design.

-The V-42 was manufactured by W. R. Case & Sons Cutlery Co. in the US c.
-1942–43 and is distinguished mainly by its markings and the presence of a small, scored indentation for the wielder's thumb, to aid in orienting the knife for thrusting.
+The V-42 was manufactured by W. R. Case & Sons Cutlery Co. in the U.S. c.
+1942–1943 and is distinguished mainly by its markings and the presence of a small, scored indentation for the wielder's thumb, to aid in orienting the knife for thrusting.